 For couples who are married, the brackets differ, but only slightly:

-Unlike most countries, the income tax rate here is applicable to all salaries, pension income, and foreign investment.
-This means that if you’re a resident in Andorra making over €24,000, no matter the source of your income, you will be charged a nominal tax.
+Unlike most countries, the income tax rate here is applicable to all salaries, pension income and foreign investments.
+This means that if you are a resident in Andorra making over €24,000, no matter the source of your income, you will be charged a nominal tax.